 Your choice of surgeon is important.
 Experience is critical.
 Dr. Harlan has successfully returned all levels of athlete back to their chosen activity.
 Professional, collegiate, and high school athletes, as well as the weekend warrior.
 Dr. Harlan is the most experienced surgeon specialized in hip arthroscopy in Kansas City.
 In fact, He is one of only a handful of Orthopedic surgeons with this level of experience throughout the entire United States.

 Conditions about the hip joint can be elusive to correctly diagnose and treat.
-If you have unexplained hip, buttock, groin, thigh, or knee pain or have had previous hip surgery and are still having symptoms Dr. Harlan might be able to help.
+If you have unexplained hip, buttock, groin, thigh, or knee pain unresponsive to typical treatment, or have had previous hip arthroscopic surgery and are still having symptoms Dr. Harlan might be able to help.
+If you are in your 20's-40's and have been told you have mild hip arthritis Dr. Harlan might be able to help.

 3 dimensional illustration of cam impingement